After We Go

 After We Go is the second studio album by American rock band Tantric.
-Released on February 24, 2004, it debuted at number 56 on the Billboard Album Charts but quickly lost momentum due to the lack of a strong single.
+Released on February 24, 2004, it debuted at number 56 on the Billboard 200 but quickly lost momentum due to the lack of a strong single.
 Despite the lack of radio play, the album was considered a commercial success by singer Hugo Ferreira because it fared extremely well through downloaded sales.
 After We Go would be Tantric's final album for Maverick.

 Background and recording

 After wrapping up a headlining tour on April 7, 2002, the band went to Ocean Way studios in Nashville, Tennessee to record their second album with producer Toby Wright.
 The band expected to release the new work, originally to be titled Zero Point Mantra, by year's end.

 After two long sessions, however, the label insisted Tantric to return to the studio and continue.
 The third session churned out three more songs including the singles "Hey Now" and "The Chain".
 Singer Hugo Ferreira noted of the experience, "This record was a long and painful process to make.
 We were under a lot of pressure from our label to spit something out."
 The band contemplated recording a cover and simply chose the first song they heard on classic rock radio, "The Chain".
 At this point, the tentative release date was set at February 10, 2004.

 Ferreira wrote the lead single, "Hey Now", with Extreme guitarist Nuno Bettencourt.
 The two both grew up in Hudson, Massachusetts, and their moms were friends, so Ferreira would spend time with Bettencourt's nephews and play his guitars.
 They eventually met up in Los Angeles where Ferreira asked Bettencourt to write with him.
-Their demo was then brought back to the rest of Tantric.

 Music and lyrics

 On After We Go, the second Tantric production by Toby Wright, the band continued their rather distinctive method of blending well-layered melodic vocals over distorted guitars.
-This often leads to comparisons with Seattle group, Alice in Chains, whom Wright had famously worked with.
+This often leads to comparisons with Seattle group Alice in Chains, whom Wright had famously worked with.
 The album is slightly heavier as a whole, with the opener "Chasing After" setting the stage for the whole album.
 Guitarist Todd Whitener provides more vocals than on the previous album, including the lead in the chorus of the title track, "After We Go".

 Ferreira described Tantric's second album as "more mature" and "definitely heavier".
 He described current issues such as the invasion of Iraq and a struggling economy as helping "give this record its own soul."
 Corresponding with the album's aggressive theme, the lead single was described by Ferreira as "kind of a 'You did me wrong, so f--- you' song."